Code-Institute-Submissions/StevieinWaterford-beer-repositorty_SeptResub/README.md

 ## Acknowledgements

-Although I went solo on this project I'd like to thank my mentor Rohit Sharma.
-In hindsight I should have had availed more  from his advice, but grateful for his input none the less.
+I wish to thank y mentor Rohit Shaerma who provided me with insights into my resubmission.
+In hindsight I should have had availed more of his advice, but grateful for his input none the less and will be sure to avail of his expertise going forward.
 I'd also like to thank my class mates in the program for their input, this project consumed a great deal of my time and effort and I appreciated the fact that many of us were/are in the same boat as novices.
 I'd also like to thank my brother in law for looking over my project and helping with some of the finer detail.

+**This project was created for educational purposes only, credit for all images goes to their owners**

+**Created by Alan Stephenson**